 Credits: Directors and Science & Art Producer: Bianka Hofmann, Alexander Köhn, Mathias Neugebauer; Scientific Advice: Henning Höfener, Andre Homeyer; Sound: David Black; Fraunhofer MEVIS.
 In cooperation with Ina Conradi and Mark Chavez, Media Art Nexus, Nanyang Technological University Singapore; Fluorescent in situ hybridization (FISH) data kindly provided by ZytoVision; special thanks to Volker Diehl, Jochen Hirsch, Julian Haase, and Dagmar Weiß

 THE BEAUTY OF BLOOD FLOW ANALYSIS

-Director and Sci-Art Producer of short film "Beauty of Blood Flow Analysis," jointly with Alexander Köhn and Mathias Neugebauer
+Director and Science & Art Producer of the installation “Beauty of Blood Flow Analysis,” jointly with Alexander Köhn and Mathias Neugebauer

 The short film received the Industry Award for Best Immersive Media at the Raw Science Film Festival, California.
 January 2018.

 Credits: Directors and Science & Art Producer: Bianka Hofmann, Alexander Köhn, Mathias Neugebauer; Scientific Advisor: Anja Hennemuth; Sound: David Black; Fraunhofer MEVIS (DE)

 Images: ETERNERDY, Copyright Quek Jia Liang, (left and right), 360 half dome edit Beauty of Blood Flow Analysis, Copyright Fraunhofer MEVIS

 ENCOUNTER, INTERACTION, AND CO-CREATION

 Artist Residency Program STEAM Imaging

 LINKING SCIENCE AND TECHNOLOGY WITH THE ARTS AND THE NEXT GENERATION